mnussbaumer/workforce/README.md

 ___
 #### Benchmarks

 There's some comparisons with poolboy in the `benchmarking` folder, [Read](/benchmarking/README.md), and also the module used to run them.
 If you want to run them yourself you'll need to create a folder, copy all modules from /src into it, add the poolboy modules and then you can try it out from an erl shell.
 I'll try to checkout other pooler implementations to compare and add there.
+Those benchmarks were done with the first version that had an overload timeout of 50ms.
+In the meanwhile it was reduced and it's now faster but I haven't redone them.

 ___
 #### TODO